NHIndustries NH90: Design

 NHI's long-term plan for the NH90 had reportedly included service life extensions, avionics upgrades, and possibly adding heavier armament for the army versions, such as rockets or guided missiles.
 In 2020, an upgraded TFRA2 Special Operations version was announced, featuring numerous specialized modifications on the TTH, including extra fuel tanks, twin gun mounts, fast roping from the removable rear door, Helmet Mounted Sight Digital Display, and various enhanced or extra visual sensors with displays for increased situational awareness.

 In June 2024, plans were announced for the Block 1 upgrade, which was also called software release 3 (SWR3); called a "roadmap milestone", this involves an upgrade to NH90 software, weapons systems, and capabilities.
-Standard 3 configuration of an NH90 includes stronger landing gear, automatic folding main rotor, 11 tonnes GTOW, enhanced communication and safety features.
+Standard 3 configuration of an NH90 includes stronger landing gear, automatic folding main rotor, maximum take-off weight of 11 tonnes, enhanced communication and safety features.
 The first Standard 3 configuration NH90 helicopters were delivered in December 2024.